JanST123/grunt-parallel/README.md

 One might target the task using `grunt parallel:assets`.
 This would run compass, requirejs, and a custom shell script at the same time, each logging to your console when they are done.

+#### Overtaking config properties

+Sometimes you want some properties from grunt.config to persist in the spawned task.
+To do this you can put `config: <Array of config props>` in your tasks configuration, and grunt-parallel will apply the given properties to the spawned grunt process.
+This will only work with grunt processes!
+Length is somehow limited, because command line parameters were used!
+This works only from the main process to the spawned childrens.
+Changing the config within one child will not have any effect to the config within other childs or the main pricess.

 ## License
 Copyright (c) 2013 Merrick Christensen
 Licensed under the MIT license.